lambdastack/lambdastack/docs/home/howto/CLUSTER.md

     ```yaml
     cloud:
-      region: West Europe
+      region: East US
       subscription_name: Subscribtion_name
       use_service_principal: false
       use_public_ips: false
       default_os_image: default
     ```

-    The [region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) lets you chose the most optimal place to deploy your cluster.
+    The [region](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) lets you chose the most optimal place to deploy your cluster.
 The `subscription_name` is the Azure subscription under which you want to deploy the cluster.

     Terraform will ask you to sign in to your Microsoft Azure subscription when it prepares to build/modify/destroy the infrastructure on `azure`.
 In case you need to share cluster management with other people you can set the `use_service_principal` tag to true.
 This will create a service principle and uses it to manage the resources.